emmabailey94/GenomeGit/Readme.md

 14. Make sure to check out to your main branch if you wish to upload the files further ```genomegit checkout <branch_name>```.
 The default branch should be called 'master'.

 ## Future plans
-In the future, we plan to include a possibility to parse and store dependant files such as annotation, variant calling etc.
+Future versions will be able to parse and store additional files containing gene annotations, SNPs variant calling... etc. This files will be auto-updated whenever the user uploads new genome assemblies.

 ## Authors

 * **Patel Vineet**
 * **Kourani Mariam**
-* **Sanches Rodriguez Filomeno**
+* **Sanchez Rodriguez Filomeno**
 * **Marek Ewa**
 * **Bailey Emma**
 * **Porc Jakub**